AliNazarzade/Remove-NPC-Peds-FiveM-Server/README.md

 ## Description
 - - Hi, this is one of my FiveM scripts it removes AI NPC & Pads
-- -The script increases the "FPS"
+- The script increases the "FPS"